BIGJRA/BIGJRA.github.io/rejuv.md

 # Chapter 1: Shipwrecked

 ## Prologue
-To start, the “M” key toggles a speed-up of the game.
+To start, the "M" key toggles a speed-up of the game.
 The game will start off asking if you want to skip the prologue.
 Rejuvenation is a very story-focused game, so I recommend viewing it if it is your first time playing.
 If you do skip the prologue, jump ahead to the next